A Vinogradov-type problem in almost primes: Introduction

 \\ where $\Lambda (n)$ denotes the von Mangoldt function.

-In this paper we calculate the asymptotics of the number of solutions in almost primes of the more general equation $c_1 n_1+\dots + c_m n_m = N$, where the $c_i$ are some fixed positive integers.
-Formally, we assume that the number $\Omega (n_i)$ of prime divisors of $n_i$ is equal to $r_i$, where $(r_1, \dots ,r_m)$ is a sequence of positive integers independent of $N$.
-There are obstacles which force us to assume that at least three of the $r_i$ are equal to $1$.
-By using the Hardy-Littlewood circle method and some combinatorial arguments we are able to prove the following result
+In this paper we calculate the asymptotic formula for number of solutions in almost primes of the more general equation $c_1 n_1+\dots + c_m n_m = N$, where the $c_i$ are some fixed positive integers (linear equations and systems of linear equations in primes were studied in detail for instance in \cite{Balog,GreenTao}) and $m \geqslant 3$.
+Formally, we assume that the number of prime divisors of any $n_i$ is equal to $r_i$, where $(r_1, \dots ,r_m)$ is some sequence of fixed positive integers.
+There are also certain technical obstacles compelling us to assume that at least three of the $r_i$ are equal to $1$.
+We prove the following result.